 Students can also continue studying by choosing to do an optional 4th year within the school

-This can be summed up by the following:
+This can be summarized in the following diagram:

-Assessment is carried out each year.
-There are mid-term and final exams which are completed by a second exam session in September.
-A student validates their year if they have obtained, at the end of this process, an average grade of 10 or above in the theory exams and if they have validated their internship (in the second and third years) after a viva voce.
-If the conditions are not met the student may be allowed to retake the year.
+Assessment is carried out each year by a regular session of in-class tests and exams followed by a second session in September.
+The student passes the year if they have achieved, by the end , an average grade of 10 or higher in the theory exams and successfully completed their internship (in the second and third years) following a viva voce.
+If the student has not met the requirements, they may be allowed to re-sit the year.